hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 `name`, `pokemon_id`, and `price`.

 Modify your `pokemon/_pokemon` partial using `json.toys` to display a list of toys.
-In the block you pass to `json.toys`, use `json.array!` and render the partial (using `json.partial!`) for each of the toys of the Pokemon.
+We want to add a `toys` key to our pokemon json object which points to an array of json objects representing the toys.
+Do this using a block and rendering the partial (using `json.partial!`) for each of the toys of the Pokemon.

 There is a caveat: we want to display the toys when we go to `/pokemon/123`, **but not when we go to `/pokemon`**.
 When you are